 The seabird spectacle of northern and western Scotland is one of the great ornithological experiences in Europe.
 From mid May to late July seabird colonies are buzzing with birds, and our trips to Handa, the Bass Rock, Isle of May, Orkney, Shetland and the north coast of Sutherland and Caithness are all timed to see the colonies at their best, with tens of thousands of seabirds of over a dozen species including breeding Great and Arctic Skua.
 Our most intimate Puffin encounters are on the Treshnish Isles on our Mull and Inner Hebrides holidays and in Shetland.

 The elusive Corncrake has consistently proved to be one of the highlight birds of our trips to the Inner and Outer Hebrides in late Spring and early Summer.
 Not only do we hear numerous birds, we also succeed in seeing them.
-Every guest on our Outer Hebrides in Spring and Scottish Island Adventure holidays (running for over twelve years!) has seen Corncrake.
+Every guest on our Outer Hebrides in Spring and Scottish Island Adventure holidays has seen Corncrake.
 You can now also choose our 'Highlands and Corncrake' option in May.

 Hen Harrier and Merlin